 No. Joining the ICCA as a Bar Course student is separate and distinct from joining an Inn as a student member.

-It is important to recognise that registration on the ICCA Bar Course confers no advantage in relation to Inns’ scholarships or awards, Inns’ membership, Inns’ Qualifying Sessions or Call to the Bar.
-Similarly, any offer of an Inns’ scholarship confers no advantage to a student applying to study with the ICCA.
+Applying for a place on or registration on the Bar Course of the ICCA confers no advantage (in comparison to any other Authorised Education and Training Organisation) in relation to Inns’ scholarships or awards, Inns’ membership, Qualifying Sessions or Call to the Bar.

 It is a student’s responsibility to join an Inn of Court before commencing Part Two of the ICCA Bar Course, although many students will choose to join an Inn before commencing Part One and this is recommended.